abhijit-c/LatinTranslations/Georgics/src/book4.md

   active indicative, meaning to look/gaze on/at.
 - *stridere* and *effervere* I think are historical infinitives.

-      But here they see monster, sudden and wonerful to say, through the whole womb, the having been melted entrails of cows, bees were buzzing and swarming forth from their broken sides, and were drawing immense clouds, and then were coming together on the highest tree and were sending away a grape from the pliant branches.
+      But at this point they see that sudden marvel, wonerful to say, the bees buzz through the having been melted entrails of cows in the whole womb and swarm forth from their broken sides, and were drawing immense clouds, and then come together on the highest tree and hang down as a cluster from the pliant branches.

 | *Haec super arvorum cultu pecorumque canebam*
 | *et super arboribus, Caesar dum magnus ad altum* 560